magicleap/developer-portal-docs/docs/guides/unity/perception/anchors/spatial-anchors-overview.md

 This feature requires the `SPATIAL_ANCHORS` permission to be enabled in your project's Manifest Settings. (**Edit > Project Settings > Magic Leap > Manifest Settings**)
 :::

-## How Ml1's PCFs are different from Anchors
+## How Magic Leap 1's PCFs are different from Anchors

-While the Magic Leap One's anchor system ([Persistent Coordinate Frames, or PCFs](https://ml1-developer.magicleap.com/en-us/learn/guides/persistent-coordinate-frames)) was automatic, anchors on Magic Leap 2 have to be created explicitly.
+This section is for users transitioning from Magic Leap 1 to Magic Leap 2 devices.
+While the Magic Leap 1's anchor system ([Persistent Coordinate Frames, or PCFs](https://ml1-developer.magicleap.com/en-us/learn/guides/persistent-coordinate-frames)) was automatic, anchors on Magic Leap 2 have to be created explicitly.

 | Magic Leap 1 PCFs               | Magic Leap 2 Spatial Anchors                 |
 | ---------------------- | ----------------------------------- |